Rick and Nicky

 A Local Church

-A local church is a group of baptized believers who meet regularly to worship God through Jesus Christ, to be exhorted from the Word of God, and to celebrate the Lord’s Supper under the guidance of duly appointed leaders.
-According to this definition there are at least seven qualifications if a group wants to be a church in the NT sense.
+A local church is a group of baptized believers who meet regularly to worship God through Jesus Christ, to be exhorted from the Word of God, and to celebrate the Lord's Supper under the guidance of duly appointed leaders.
+According to this definition there are at least seven qualifications if a group wants to be a church in the New Testament sense.

 1.Believers.
 People from a cross-section of the community that give evidence that they are believers—that they trust Jesus as Savior and Lord (John 1:2-13).